puppetlabs/puppet-docs/source/facter/3.9/configuring_facter.md

   * Cached facts are stored as JSON in `/opt/puppetlabs/facter/cache/cached_facts` on *nix and `C:\ProgramData\PuppetLabs\facter\cache\cached_facts` on Windows.

+Caching and blocking facts is useful when Facter is taking a long time and slowing down your code.
+When a system has a lot of something --- for example, mount points or disks --- Facter can take a long time to collect the facts from each one.
+When this is a problem, you can speed up Facter's collection by either blocking facts you're uninterested in, or caching ones you don't need retrieved frequently.

 #### Example

 To see a list of valid group names, from the command line, run `facter --list-block-groups` or `facter --list-cache-groups`.
 The output shows the fact group at the top level, with all facts in that group nested below.